-Tropical Quinoa Salad Bowl with Shrimp is bursting with fresh, bright flavors.
+Quinoa Salad Bowl with Shrimp bursts with fresh, bright, tropical flavors.
 This light lunch or dinner is super satisfying, healthy and pretty!

 A perfect summer dinner for a relaxing weekend or busy weeknight.
 This is a hearty dish that's somehow also light, and is all in one bowl!

 What is quinoa?

 - Quinoa is a grain, but not a grass like wheat and rice.

 - Considered a "superfood," botanically, quinoa is closely related to spinach.

 - It's a very healthy food and is a whole protein, which means that it contains all nine essential amino acids.

 - Quinoa is also naturally gluten-free, high in dietary fiber, B vitamins, and dietary minerals.